onlykey/onlykey.github.io/README.md

 ## How to send an encrypted message

 {% include callout.html content="**Find a recipient -** The first step in sending a secure message or file is to identify who to send it to.
-Browse to [https://apps.crp.to/search](https://apps.crp.to/search) to use our custom Keybase/Protonmail search tool to search for Keybase usernames and Protonmail email addresses.<br>
+Browse to [https://apps.crp.to/search](https://apps.crp.to/search) to use our custom Keybase/Protonmail search tool to search for Keybase usernames and Protonmail email addresses.<br>" type="default" %}
-This search tool returns information that can be used to match users based on:<br>
-- Twitter, Github, Reddit, or Hackernews Usernames<br>
-- Web domains<br>
-- PGP fingerprint<br>" type="default" %}

-{% include image.html file="user-search.jpg" %}

 {% include callout.html content="**Send a user encrypted message or file -** Click the link in the search results to send the selected user encrypted message/file.
 You can also browse to [https://apps.crp.to/encrypt](https://apps.crp.to/encrypt) to send a secure message or browse to [https://apps.crp.to/encrypt-file](https://apps.crp.to/encrypt-file) to send a secure file if you already know the recipient.
 To encrypt files for yourself just use your Keybase username or Protonmail email as the recipient. " type="default" %}

-{% include image.html file="webcrypt1.png" %}

 ## How to receive an encrypted message

 {% include callout.html content="**Receive an encrypted message or file -** To decrypt a message or file browse to [https://apps.crp.to/decrypt](https://apps.crp.to/decrypt) or [https://apps.crp.to/decrypt-file](https://apps.crp.to/decrypt-file). " type="default" %}

-{% include image.html file="webcrypt2.png" %}

 {% include tip.html content="
 You can receive encrypted messages and files from anyone, no technical skills are required!<br><br>